 Pike Place Market is one of the oldest continually operating farmers markets in the United States, and is an absolute foodie haven.
 The nine acre historical district boasts hundreds of merchants, including produce stands, butchers, bakeries, seafood markets, flower vendors, craftspeople, and specialty food stores.

 I just love browsing through the stalls and taking in the sights, sounds, and smells of all the wares (it reminds me a bit of the La Boqueria Market in Barcelona in that sense).
-I also highly recommend you take this chef-led walking food tour, which lets you sample the food at the top 10 vendors (some of which are hidden gems that you’d never discover on your own!).

-Pike Place is also famous for being home to the original Starbucks location (except, apparently it’s not the original).
-Unless you are a huge Starbucks superfan (or a collector of the Starbucks city mugs, because you’ll find one exclusive to the original location here), I’d suggest skipping it and heading to the Reserve Roastery in Capitol Hill instead.
+- The “first” Starbucks: Except it’s apparently it’s not even the first).
+Unless you are a huge Starbucks superfan (or a collector of the Starbucks city mugs, because you’ll find one exclusive to this location), I’d suggest skipping it and heading to the Reserve Roastery in Capitol Hill instead.
+Otherwise, you’ll encounter a GIANT line to get in…and the only thing special about this location is that the logo is different, and that there is a plaque inside commemorating the original location.
+Otherwise, it is just like ANY OTHER STARBUCKS.

 Ok, I promised you that this is a great spot to stop for lunch – Pike Place is home to over 80 restaurants.
 Here are some recommendations where you can satiate that hunger: